Skip to main content

 • To create a fully functioning Playbook, four main components must be configured:

-• Each component plays a specific role in how your Plan is structured and delivered.
+• Each component plays a specific role in how a Plan is structured and delivered.
 The configuration steps that follow are organised in this exact order to ensure your Playbook is built logically.

-• Working through each part sequentially will help you establish a clear project timeline and structure your deliverables effectively.
+• Working through each part sequentially will help users establish a clear project timeline and structure Deliverables effectively.

-NOTE: Each component builds on the previous one, so follow the sequence to ensure your Playbook plan is structured correctly.
+NOTE: Each component builds on the previous one, so follow the sequence to ensure the Playbook plan is structured correctly.

 How Do I Configure My Column Headers?